Department of Modeling the Sea and Atmosphere Dynamics

 - Development of advanced versions of the regional forecasting system for the Georgian water area of the Black Sea;

-- Studying hydro and thermodynamic processes in the atmosphere of the Caucasus region on the basis of mathematical modeling;
+- Studies of the hydro and thermodynamic processes in the atmosphere of the Caucasus region on the basis of mathematical modeling;

-- Studying the peculiarities of distribution of anthropogenic substances in the natural environment (sea, atmosphere, soil) on the basis of mathematical modeling;
+- Studies of the peculiarities of distribution of anthropogenic substances in the natural environment (sea, atmosphere, soil) on the basis of mathematical modeling;

 Within the framework of these directions a number of mathematical models have been developed in the department, in particular: